GarmanGroup/RABDAM/README.md

 ___

-RABDAM will calculate the values of the *B*<sub>Damage</sub> and *B*<sub>net</sub> metrics for any standard format PDB or mmCif file to identify potential individual sites, plus the total extent, of specific radiation damage within the structure.
+RABDAM will calculate the values of the *B*<sub>Damage</sub> and *B*<sub>net</sub> metrics for any standard format PDB or mmCIF file to identify potential individual sites, plus the total extent, of specific radiation damage within the structure.

 ___